By Stephen Whitfield, Associate Editor

 Mr Philips said these resources, and others, can help companies move away from a reactive cybersecurity approach and toward a proactive approach.
 “You can’t assess and protect until you can detect,” he said.
 “It’s a lifecycle that’s critically important.”

-IADC, through its Cybersecurity Committee, has developed two industry-specific documents to help its members address cybersecurity.
-The IADC Guidelines for Assessing and Managing Cybersecurity Risk to Drilling Assets can be found here, and the IADC Guidelines for Baseline Cybersecurity for Drilling Assets can be found here.
+IADC guidance documents, through its Cybersecurity Committee, have developed for two industry-specific use-cases to help its members address cybersecurity.
+The IADC Guidelines for Assessing and Managing Cybersecurity Risk to Drilling Assets and the IADC Guidelines for Baseline Cybersecurity for Drilling Assets have been made available at the IADC Store.